 The enthalpy modes can be converted into more useful quantities such as $\delta\Sigma_{ml}$, $\delta u_{r,ml}$ and $\delta u_{\phi,ml}$ via equations \eqref{eq:density_pert_eqn}-\eqref{eq:uphi_eqn}.
 We can then sum these across all $(m,l)$ contributions to recover net perturbation maps for the density $\delta\Sigma$, radial velocity $\delta u_r$ and azimuthal velocity $\delta u_\phi$ (see section \ref{subsec:wake_morphology}).
 These linear wave modes also allow us to compute second-order quantities such as the torque density and angular momentum flux (AMF) which govern the planet-disc coupling.
 Indeed, the AMF is defined as

 whilst the radial torque density is

 These quantities can be computed at any instant from the net perturbation maps.
 Alternatively, pursuing a more elegant approach, one may insert the modal expansion for each perturbed variable, given by equation \eqref{eqn:modal_repsonse}, into equations \eqref{eq:AMF-def}-\eqref{eq:dTdr_def} and then exploit integral orthogonality conditions to simplify matters (see \FRII).
-Furthermore, we are interested in the orbit-averaged quantities enacted through the operator $\langle\cdot\rangle = (1/T_{\rm p})\oint\cdot dt$, where $T_{\rm p} = 2\pi/n$.
+Furthermore, we are interested in the orbit-averaged quantities enacted through the operator $\langle\cdot\rangle = (1/T_{\rm p})\oint\cdot dt$, where $T_{\rm p} = 2\pi/n_{\rm p}$ is the orbital period of the perturber.
 This averaging simplifies the expression further and we arrive at equations which encapsulate the individual modal contributions to the AMF and torque density,

 where